iondrive-co/moirai/README.md

 ![Editor](/example/example-edit.png?raw=true "Editor")
 ![Viewer](/example/example-view.png?raw=true "Viewer")

+The editor supports branching choices, dialogue with different history text, variables, and multiple scenes.
+The viewer will format the dialogue depending on the speaker and history text, clear all the screen text on new scene transition, and substitute variables when necessary.
 Variable usage is a work in progress and is much more restricted than a more general purpose framework such as [Twine](https://twinery.org/).
 Currently supported are setting variables based on choices, and using those variables
 to: